 The Golden Gate Bridge is one of the most photographed landmarks in the world, and for good reason.
 This towering feat of engineering, with its striking International Orange color, dramatic setting, and ever-changing weather conditions, makes for a captivating subject.
 Whether you’re a professional photographer with a DSLR or an iPhone user looking to snap the perfect Instagram shot, capturing this iconic bridge in all its glory is an unforgettable experience.

-Here are some of the best spots, angles, and times of day to photograph the Golden Gate Bridge, plus some expert tips to make your images truly stand out.
+Here are some of the best spots, angles, and times of day to photograph the Golden Gate Bridge, plus easy tips to make your images truly stand out.

 If you’re an early riser, one of the best places to photograph the Golden Gate Bridge in the morning is from Fort Point.
 This historic brick fort sits right beneath the south side of the bridge and offers a striking perspective looking up at the massive steel structure.